sinCodes11/OpenCyb3r/README.md

 # OpenCyb3r

-Welcome to **OpenCyb3r**, an open-source cybersecurity tool suite designed to help students and beginners contribute to open-source projects while learning practical cybersecurity concepts.
+Welcome to **OpenCyb3r**, OpenCyb3r is an open-source cybersecurity tool suite designed to help students and beginners contribute to open-source projects while gaining practical experience in cybersecurity.

 ---